 Why Offsite Redundancy is Critical

 Imagine for a second what would happen if your company experienced data loss.
 You will not only lose your customers’ (and your company’s) data, but you will also lose time and money attempting to recover that data to keep your business functional.
-In many cases where businesses experience unexpected data loss, they find themselves unable to carry on operations for several days, and in some cases, especially for newer, smaller businesses, this can result in serious issues that may even lead to failure.
+In many cases where businesses experience an unexpected data loss, they find themselves unable to carry on operations for several days, and in some cases, especially for newer, smaller businesses, this can result in serious issues that may even lead to failure.
+Having a backup offsite is a critical part of any Disaster Recovery Plan.
+Offsite backups help protect against natural disasters, such as earthquakes, fires, and floods.
+They also help protect against security breaches, cyber attacks, or recovering from ransomware.

 Redundancy and Customer Satisfaction